klmnden/azure-docs.tr-tr/articles/virtual-machines/linux/policy.md

 }
 ```

-Aşağıdaki örnek, onaylanan resim kimlikleri belirtir:
+Aşağıdaki örnek, onaylanan kimliklerini belirtir:

 ```json
 {